-At this stage the child is monitored closely to see if they require any additional support above and beyond that of the rest of the children.
+At this stage the child is monitored closely to see if they require any additional support above and beyond that of the rest of the children, having already provided 'Ordinarily Available Provision' (link at the end of the report).
 If additional support is required, a meeting is held with the parents and child (where appropriate) to discuss the possibility of being put on the SEND register as SEN Support.
 Some diagnostic tests may be carried out.
-These form of assessments will be used to help identify which pupils may need targeted interventions.
+This form of assessments will be used to help identify which pupils may need targeted interventions.
 These assessments can also give extra information in terms of identifying progress made by pupils who may not reach Age Related Expectations (ARE).